SeyZ/jsonapi-serializer/README.md

     - *relationshipMeta*: An object that describes the meta inside relationships.
 Values can be *string* or a *function* (see examples below)
     - *ignoreRelationshipData*: Do not include the `data` key inside the relationship.
 Default: false.
     - *keyForAttribute*: A function or string to customize attributes.
 Functions are passed the attribute as a single argument and expect a string to be returned.
 Strings are aliases for inbuilt functions for common case conversions.
 Options include: `dash-case` (default), `lisp-case`, `spinal-case`, `kebab-case`, `underscore_case`, `snake_case`, `camelCase`, `CamelCase`.
+    - *nullIfMissing*: Set the attribute to null if missing from your data input.
+Default: false.
     - *pluralizeType*: A boolean to indicate if the type must be pluralized or not.
 Default: true.
     - *typeForAttribute*: A function that maps the attribute (passed as an argument) to the type you want to override.
 If it returns `undefined`, ignores the flag for that attribute.
 Option *pluralizeType* ignored if set.
     - *meta*: An object to include non-standard meta-information.